Sheikh-Shakir/textutils/README.md

 # Getting Started with Create React App
-You can Preview and use the website here [TExtUtils - Home]( http://sheikhshakir.me/textutils/).
+You can Preview and use the website here [TextUtils - Home]( http://sheikhshakir.me/textutils/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).